This isn’t our first set of shop drawings. We’ve been partnering with timber frame-curious architects for 19+ years.

 Why partner with a timber frame company early in the design process?

-Will your design work structurally?
+Will my design work structurally?

 That’s a great question—and it’s one we take seriously.
 We identify structural issues during the engineering and shop drawing steps of our process.